By Eric Tymoigne

 Net income leads to a change in the net worth:

 Current Net worth = Previous Net worth + Net income of the period

-Net income (e.g., Earnings before Taxes is a proxy of net income) can be positive or negative so net worth may rise or fall.
-In the previous example (Fig. 7 and Fig. 8), net cash flow and net income are the same thing; however, not all incomes lead to a gain of funds as will be illustrated later when studying banks.
+Net income (e.g., earnings before taxes is a proxy of net income) can be positive or negative so net worth may rise or fall.
+In the previous example (Figures 7 and 8), net cash flow and net income are the same thing; however, not all incomes necessarily lead to cash inflows (see Post 4, and 10).

 Capital Gains and Capital Losses

 Finally, the value of assets and liabilities may change because of changes in their market value.
 If accounting is done on a “mark-to-market” basis, i.e. by valuating balance-sheet items based on their current market value, these changes will be accounted in the balance sheet and net worth will be affected accordingly: